DoTheEvo/ansible-arch/README.md

 # Overview

-The objective is to have an easy way to have fresh arch instalation setup the way one desires.
+The objective is to have an easy way to have fresh arch installation setup the way one desires.
 Reliably and with the least amount of effort.
 For this Ansible is used.